Accelerate Your Brewery in Asheville, North Carolina

 The last day you can purchase a ticket is when we sell out.

 Yes, all transportation will be provided from the time the brew day starts (March 4) until the final brewery tour (March 7).

 How many drinks will I get during the meals?

 We will provide at least 1 drink coupon per meal.
 Anything above that can be purchased on-site.

 Are discounts offered for breakfast or purchased drinks?

 There are no discounts available to our group for breakfast or for individual beers purchased on-site.

-All seminars and hands-on workshops will be held at the Lafayette Hotel.
+Unless otherwise indicated in the itinerary, all seminars and hands-on workshops will be held at the AC Hotel.
 For any events offsite, we will provide transportation.